tabtoyou/KRETA/README.md

 ```

 ## Acknowledgement
-Evaluation codes are adapted from [MMMU](https://github.com/MMMU-Benchmark/MMMU)/[MMMU-Pro](https://github.com/MMMU-Benchmark/MMMU/tree/main/mmmu-pro).
+- Evaluation codes are adapted from [MMMU](https://github.com/MMMU-Benchmark/MMMU)/[MMMU-Pro](https://github.com/MMMU-Benchmark/MMMU/tree/main/mmmu-pro).
 We thank the original authors for sharing their implementation.

+- We conducted this project at [AttentionX](https://www.linkedin.com/company/attentionx/) with support from [Waddle](https://www.gentooai.com/) and [VRCREW](https://www.linkedin.com/company/vrcrewinc/posts/?feedView=all).
+We sincerely appreciate their support.